 The Nelson Mandela Foundation joins the rest of South Africa in extending our deepest condolences to the Mafela family following the untimely passing of one of South Africa’s greatest entertainment icons, Joe Mafela.

 Mafela was an incredible actor in both film and television, a writer, a producer and a potent singer who occupied a special place in the hearts of African audiences.

-As the arts industry celebrate their achievements this week through the South African Film and Television Awards (SAFTAs), we call on the industry to reflect on itself, engage on the plight of many of its own and take forward the cause Mafela so personally championed, that of seeing a totally transformed industry, which does not only celebrate its artists but rewards them fairly.
+As the arts industry celebrates its achievements this week through the South African Film and Television Awards (SAFTAs), we call on the industry to reflect on itself, engage on the plight of many of its own and take forward the cause Mafela so personally championed – that of seeing a totally transformed industry that does not only celebrate its artists, but rewards them fairly.

 Our thoughts are with the Mafela family, the arts and entertainment industry, and with all South Africans who feel a sense of loss at this time.